-This website is being updated February 2017.
+This website is in progress.
 In the meantime, you can find more information about me and my recent research on my CV.
+Please feel free to contact me at my email address if you have any questions about my work.

 Older news: In 2014, I founded the INFORMS Student Chapter at CMU.
 Visit the CMU INFORMS site or join the mailing list for more information and details about past/upcoming talks in our student seminar.

-ResearchMy research focuses on methodology and applications for discrete optimizations problems.
-In particular, I work on developing new cutting plane techniques as well as better models and algorithms for computational social choice applications such as kidney exchange markets and fair division of indivisible goods.
+ResearchMy research focuses on methodology and applications for discrete optimization problems.
+In particular, I work on developing new cutting plane techniques as well as better models and algorithms for computational social choice applications such as kidney exchange markets and the fair division of indivisible goods.

 Cutting plane methods